Skip to content

 Integer literal suffix and type

-Integer literals follow C rules:
+Integer literals follow C's rules:

 1. A decimal literal is by default int.
 If it does not fit in an int, the type is long or int128.
 Picking the smallest type that fits the literal.